andreynovikov/galleria/README.md

 ## Examples

-Entrance page is missing but there are some life examples:
+Entrance page is missing but there are some live examples:

 * [Huge bundle with hundreds of photos](https://andreynovikov.info/photos/travel/Georgia/2015)
 * [Bundle filtered by shooting time](https://andreynovikov.info/photos/travel/Georgia/2015?-filt.from=2015-06-25;-filt.till=2015-06-26)